BlissRoms-x86/support/README.md

 If you came across a bug, we highly encourage that you report it here so we can take a look and fix it.

-Before reporting a bug, we highly recommend that you read [Before you submit a bug report](#before-you-submit-a-bug-report) and [How tp write a good bug report](#how-to-write-a-good-bug-report) first.
+Before reporting a bug, we highly recommend that you read [Before you submit a bug report](#before-you-submit-a-bug-report) and [How to write a good bug report](#how-to-write-a-good-bug-report) first.

 ### Before you submit a bug report